DogsTailFarmer/martin-binance/README.md

 Fee payments are taken into account when calculating TP.

-The optimal pair choice is a stablecoin or fiat plus a coin from the top ten.
+The optimal pair choice is a stable coin or fiat plus a coin from the top ten.

 ## Features
 <p id="features"></p>